plibither8/2048.cpp/README.md

 * [Michael Hirsch](https://github.com/scivision)
   * cleaned up the code,
-  * organised the header files in a better way for a more efficient build
+  * organised the header files in a better way for a more efficient build,
   * added the AppVeyor CI,
   * added the Meson build system and, fixed CMake and added install feature.
 * [Aiman Ismail](https://github.com/pokgak) added support for Vim keybinding.